ARTICLES

 Twenty three hotel Medellin with plants

-Eco-brutalism combines austerity and life, resulting in magnificent places that celebrate life while maintaining a brutalist backdrop.
+This concept combines austerity and life, resulting in magnificent places that emphasize the beauty of greenery and plants while maintaining a brutalist backdrop.
 It is related to sustainability because adding greenery reduces their environmental imprint.
-This has resulted in a surge of interest in this kind of construction, with more of these structures sprouting up on our streets.
+This has resulted in a surge of interest in this kind of construction, with more of these structures sprouting up on streets.

 Hotel in Medellin with lots of plants in eco brutalist style